-'''

-- freebayes_var_qual30.log
+freebayes_var_qual30.log

-- freebayes_var_qual30.recode.vcf
+freebayes_var_qual30.recode.vcf

-- freebayes_var.vcf
+freebayes_var.vcf

-- ref_filtered.csv
+ref_filtered.csv

 - scSplit_dist_matrix.csv

 - scSplit_dist_variants.txt

 - scSplit.log

 - scSplit_PA_matrix.csv

-- scSplit_Ps_c.csv

-- scSplit_result.csv

-- scSplit_result.csv
+scSplit_result.csv

-'''
+scSplit.vcf

 Additional details about outputs are available below in the Demuxlet Results and Interpretation.

 ScSplit Summary

 We have provided a script that will provide a summary of the number of droplets classified as doublets, ambiguous and assigned to each cluster by ScSplit.
 You can run this to get a fast and easy summary of your results.
 Just pass the ScSplit result file: